jhpyle/docassemble/about.md

 enhanced with the [Mako] templating system.
 [Mako] allows the full power of [Python] to be embedded into interview [questions] and [document templates].
-Documents are converted from [Markdown] into PDF, RTF, and HTML using [pandoc](http://johnmacfarlane.net/pandoc/).
+Documents are converted from [Markdown] into PDF, RTF, and HTML using [Pandoc].

 To test the interview, the author re-packs the [Python] subpackage as a .zip file and [uploads] it to a **docassemble** server.
 Alternatively,